-Approved by the Annual General Meeting of [•] and registered on [•] with the General Commercial Registry with registration number [•] LUTTITION.
+Approved by the Annual General Meeting of 13.06.2024 and registered on 26.06.2024 with the General Commercial Registry under registration number 4251570 140.0000

+LUTTITION.

 TABLE OF CONTENTS

 1. INTRODUCTION

 2. DURATION & SCOPE

 3. REMUNERATION GOVERNANCE

 4. BASIC PRINCIPLES

 5. REMUNERATION COMPONENTS

 5.1.
 Structure of remuneration5

 5.2.
 Remuneration components5

 5.3.
 Other

 6. REMUNERATION OF NON-EXECUTIVE MEMBERS OF THE BOARD OF DIRECTORS

 7. REMUNERATION OF EXECUTIVE MEMBERS OF THE BOARD OF DIRECTORS AND KEY MANAGEMENT PERSONNEL

 7.1.
 Overview

 7.2.
 Short-term incentive plan (STIP)9

 7.3.
 Proportion of fixed and variable remuneration components

 7.4.
 Payment of variable remuneration to leavers11

 7.5.
 Application of malus/clawback provisions11

 8. PENSION BENEFITS

 9. SEVERANCE PAYMENTS

 10. SIGNIFICANCE OF ADDITIONAL REMUNERATION OF INDEPENDENT NON-EXECUTIVE MEMBERS WITHIN THE MEANING OF ARTICLE 9(2)(A) OF CORPORATE GOVERNANCE LAW

 11. CONFLICTS OF INTEREST

 12. EXTRAORDINARY DEVIATIONS FROM THE POLICY

 13. REMUNERATION REPORT

 14. PUBLICATIONS